-If we’ve learned one thing as a consulting firm in marketing a startup company, it’s this: your startup business can’t reach goals that it doesn’t set.
-Having vague goals usually leads to one
+If there’s one lesson we’ve learned as startup business consultant, it’s this: Your startup business can’t achieve goals that it hasn’t defined.
+Setting vague goals typically results in one thing.

-So how can you set clear, transparent goals transparent goals for your marketing for startup companies?
+So how can you set clear, transparent goals when it comes to marketing for startup companies?
 By using Key Performance Indicators, or KPIs.

 KPIs help you set goals and articulate them to others.
 After all, if you can’t communicate your goals to your employees, investors, or target audience, they won’t be able to help you achieve them.

-If you are marketing a startup company, using key performance indicators is a vital part of any consulting firm’s strategy.
-However, it’s critical that you regularly reevaluate your KPIs and adjust them as needed so your company stays on track.
+If you are an agency specializing in business consulting for startups, utilizing key performance indicators when marketing a startup is an essential component of any consulting firm’s strategy.
+However, you must regularly reevaluate your KPIs and adjust them as needed so your company stays on track.

 Characteristics of KPIs